 E-commerce app success in APAC hinges on seamless customer experiences.
 Discover how the region’s ecommerce giants are leading the way using communication APIs and SDKs in their platforms.

 There’s no question that COVID-19 turned the world upside down.
 Most businesses, including ours, had to take drastic steps to cope with the dramatic changes thrust upon them as a result of this pandemic.

 Across the globe, those workers who can do so now work from home, even though many countries have started loosening isolation and movement restrictions.

 Things continue to evolve rapidly, and there is a great deal of uncertainty about what happens next.
-Even so, more than ever before we believe embracing Digital Transformation is no longer optional for most businesses.
-It’s essential for recovery and success in 2020 and beyond.
+More than ever, we believe embracing digital transformation is no longer optional for most businesses.
+It’s essential for recovery and success in the coming years.

 Let us take a closer look at a few critical challenges we see, and ways your business can successfully navigate the future.

 The pandemic profoundly affected communication between brands and customers.
 For many industries, the demand for products and services has dropped precipitously or at least changed dramatically.
 Concerns about safety and hygiene mean consumers turn to eCommerce options and look for alternatives to in-person meetings.
 We think this change is here to stay.